 Swedish Meatball sauce is always creamy and rich, usually because of sour cream.
 This recipe gets all its creaminess from heavy cream.

-Meat- While I chose to combine pork and beef in my meatballs, you could also use all ground pork or all ground beef.
+- Meat- While I chose to combine ground beef and pork in my meatballs, you could also use all ground pork or all ground beef.

 - Mix breadcrumb ingredients.
 Use your hands to combine until thoroughly mixed.